 • If you are an athlete, please contact your coach who will coordinate late stay requests.

 Please note that some students participating in "approved late stay" activities may not be approved to stay on campus because of the summer and/or construction/renovation schedule.
-These buildings include: Alabama, Clairmont Tower, Dobbs, Evans, Few, Harris, and McTyeire.
+These buildings include: Clairmont Tower, Clairmont CRC E, Clairmont URC A and C, 22 Eagle Row, Evans, Few, Sorority Lodge A-E, Raoul Halls.

 • Your building (house, residence hall) and room number with "Late Stay Request" in the subject heading